OUR MANAGING DIRECTOR

 OUR BOARD OF DIRECTORS

-Natalie Turner, Board Chair
+Natalie Turner, Vice Chair

 Before becoming a stay at home mom, Natalie, a former technology teacher and Elon University Alumni (History A.B. with Teacher Licensure and a Spanish minor), was a Human Resources and Labor Relations Representative for Duke University Facilities Management.
 She specialized in recruitment, onboarding and labor relations.